fowler-mychale/Managing_Large_Data/README.md

 ## Adjustments to the document.
 Once it was determined what information I could and could not use; I went ahead and removed them from the set.
 Upon review, I also realized that I could add an entirely new column called "Difference" which is the difference (in days) from the day the crime occrred and reported.
 I also thought it prudent to seperate the geolaction column into two individual columns for latitude/longitude and change the date format.
-The document went from 26 columns to now 14.
+I also did the same to the "Date Occurred" column where I seperated by month and year.

 After Cleaning the Information